gmawdo/gmawdo/README.md

 - 🔭 I’m currently working in the general area of Secure by Design which covers many things including irrefutable audit and memory safety.
 - 🌱 I’m working on memory safe irrefutable audit problems using Rust, zk-SNARKs and blockchain tech.
-- 🚀 I'm interested in cross-chain comms and in particular zk-Bridges and Decentralized relayers.
+- 🚀 I'm interested in the vulnerability and scalability of cross-chain comms and in particular zk-Bridges and Decentralized relayers.
 - 📫 Reach me at [upside.87.burst@icloud.com](mailto:upside.87.burst@icloud.com).

 ## 🌟 Skills